skedastik/ty-levels/README.md

 The fork supports "etags" or editing tags.
 An etag is a string attribute that can be applied to any element in your ALF file.
 Etags are surfaced in the editing HUD when you look at a tagged actor.
 No more hunting for that damn wall.
 Just tag your geometry!

+[VS Code](https://code.visualstudio.com) is recommended to take full advantage of etags.
+The repo is configured to recommend the `skedastik.ty-levels` extension which is purpose-built to make tagging as easy as possible.
+After installing the extension, tags can be automatically applied with a single command.

 ### Other commands

     /tele - Teleport to top of target object, or target ground location.